jan-tennert/DiscordKM/README.md

 # DiscordKM

 A Kotlin Multiplatform Discord API
 Wrapper ![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.github.jan-tennert.discordkm/DiscordKM/badge.svg?style=plastic?gav=true)

 You can use this [trello board](https://trello.com/b/EQqz7hAY/discordkm) to see my progress

+#### Warning: This project is in Alpha and can change without notice

 # Introduction